chicio/chicio.github.io/_posts/2019-03-27-blender-tutorial-13-animation.md

 In the [previous post of the series "Blender tutorial"](/2019/03/26/blender-tutorial-12-camera-rendering.html) we talked about camera and rendering options/effects in Blender.
 In this post we will talk about animation.
 Let's start from the timeline.
 The timeline is usually placed at the bottom of the default layout of Blender.
 In it you can select a specific frame by clicking on it in the timeline.
 We also have some controls to start/stop/fast back and forward the animation.
-There also the possibility to set a start and end frame of the animation.
+There is also the possibility to set a start and end frame of the animation.

 {% include blog-lazy-image.html description="blender animation timeline" src="/assets/images/posts/blender-animation-timeline.jpg" %}